isaiahelixir1/isaiahelixer1.github.io/docs/02-Block-Diagram/Block-Diagram.md

 ## Overview

 This block diagram documents the layout and connections of my individual environmental monitoring subsystem.
-Its purpose is to clearly show how power, sensors, actuators, and communication interfaces are organized within the subsystem, and how this subsystem connects to the rest of the team’s boards.
+Its purpose is to clearly show how power, sensors, and communication interfaces are organized within the subsystem, and how this subsystem connects to the rest of the team’s boards.

 ## Individual Block Diagram — Environmental Sensor Subsystem